Made in just one pot, this flavorful and easy chicken stew recipe comes together in under an hour and freezes exceptionally well.

-A rich broth is what makes stew so comforting–it’s exactly what I crave every year when the weather starts to turn.
-This typically requires a long, slow simmer, as with my Italian beef stew.
-The liquid gently bubbles away, leaving all the concentrated flavor in the pot.
+Every year when the weather starts to turn, I find myself craving the richness of a hearty stew.
+This typically requires a slow simmer, where the liquid gently bubbles away, leaving all the concentrated flavor in the pot.

-This chicken stew recipe uses a few handy tricks for the best of both worlds: velvety richness without all the time by the stove.
-You don’t need to plan ahead or scramble to get everything in your crockpot before work.
+This chicken stew recipe employs a few handy tricks to save time, giving you the best of both worlds: The velvety richness of a slow simmered stew without all the time by the stove.
+You don’t need to plan ahead or scramble to get everything in your crockpot before work!

 I was inspired by hearty Italian-style stews for this recipe, which typically load tomato sauce and broth with rich, aromatic flavor.
 Here’s what you’ll need: